 12. The Lob over Opponent’s Non-Dominant Shoulder

-The lob is a good shot selection in some cases – although it’s typically over used.
+The lob shot is a good shot selection in some cases – although it’s typically over used.

 The lob can be a great shot selection, however, if executed from the non-volley line – off either a dink or volley – when your opponents are leaning forward at their own non-volley line.
 When lobbing, hit the ball over your opponent’s non-dominate paddle shoulder.
 This makes an overhead smash much more difficult.